WaterCoFire/IRC-Server-Client/README.md

 Like a miniircd server.

-server.cpp should be compiled and run on a Linux VM (IP address fc00:1337::17).
+server.cpp should be compiled and run on a Linux VM.

 4. funfacts.txt